Fuel system modification (FSM) for paramotors with diaphragm carburetors

 by Had Robinson

-Note: Before making the FSM available to all, we are continuing field tests of the FSM by other pilots, including some who live outside the U.S. It has to be adaptable to a great variety of climates, engines, and setups.
+Note: Before making the FSM available to all, we are continuing safety field tests of the FSM by other pilots, including some who live outside the U.S. It has to be adaptable to a great variety of climates, fuels, engines, and setups.
 If you are interested in testing the FSM, please contact us.

 Quick test to see if the FSM may solve your fuel starvation problem